Carmilla: Plot summary

 During Carmilla's stay, Laura has nightmares of a large, cat-like beast entering her room.
 The beast springs onto the bed and Laura feels something like two needles, an inch or two apart, darting deep into her breast.
 The beast then takes the form of a female figure and disappears through the door without opening it.
-In another nightmare, Laura hears a voice say, "Your mother warns you to beware of the assassin," and a sudden light reveals Carmilla standing at the foot of her bed, her nightdress drenched in blood.
+In another nightmare, Laura hears a voice say, "Your mother warns you to beware of the assassin," and a light reveals Carmilla standing at the foot of her bed, her nightdress drenched in blood.
 Laura's health declines, and her father has a doctor examine her.
 He finds a small, blue spot, an inch or two below her collar, where the creature in her dream bit her, and speaks privately with her father, only asking that Laura never be unattended.

-Her father sets out with Laura, in a carriage, for the ruined village of Karnstein, three miles distant.
-They leave a message behind asking Carmilla and one of the governesses to follow once the perpetually late-sleeping Carmilla awakes.
-En route to Karnstein, Laura and her father encounter General Spielsdorf.
-He tells them his own ghastly story.
+Her father sets out with Laura in a carriage for the ruined village of Karnstein, three miles distant.
+They leave a message behind asking Carmilla and a governess to follow once the perpetually late-sleeping Carmilla awakes.
+En route to Karnstein, Laura and her father encounter Spielsdorf, who tells them his story.

-At a costume ball, Spielsdorf and his niece Bertha had met a very beautiful young woman named Millarca and her enigmatic mother.
+At a costume ball, Spielsdorf and Bertha had met a beautiful young woman named Millarca and her enigmatic mother.
 Bertha was immediately taken with Millarca.
-The mother convinced the General that she was an old friend of his and asked that Millarca be allowed to stay with them for three weeks while she attended to a secret matter of great importance.
+The mother convinced Spielsdorf that she was an old friend of his and asked that Millarca be allowed to stay with them for three weeks while she attended to a secret matter of great importance.

 Bertha fell mysteriously ill, suffering the same symptoms as Laura.
-After consulting with a specially ordered priestly doctor, the General realised that Bertha was being visited by a vampire.
-He hid with a sword and waited until a large, black creature of undefined shape crawled onto his niece's bed and spread itself onto her throat.
+After consulting with a specially ordered priestly doctor, Spielsdorf realised that Bertha was being visited by a vampire.
+He hid with a sword and waited until a large, black creature crawled onto Bertha's bed and spread itself onto her throat.
 He leapt from his hiding place and attacked the creature, which had then taken the form of Millarca.
 She fled through the locked door, unharmed.
 Bertha died before the morning dawned.

-Upon arriving at Karnstein, the General asks a woodman where he can find the tomb of Mircalla Karnstein.
+Upon arriving at Karnstein, Spielsdorf asks a woodman where he can find the tomb of Mircalla Karnstein.
 The woodman says the tomb was relocated long ago by a Moravian nobleman who vanquished the vampires haunting the region.

-While the General and Laura are alone in the ruined chapel, Carmilla appears.
-The General and Carmilla both fly into a rage upon seeing each other, and the General attacks her with an axe.
-Carmilla disarms the General and disappears.
-The General explains that Carmilla is also Millarca, both anagrams for the original name of the vampire Mircalla, Countess Karnstein.
+While Spielsdorf and Laura are alone in the ruined chapel, Carmilla appears.
+Spielsdorf attacks her with an axe.
+Carmilla disarms Spielsdorf and disappears.
+Spielsdorf explains that Carmilla is also Millarca, both anagrams for the original name of the vampire Mircalla, Countess Karnstein.